 Our financial strategy is focused on the provision of a solid debt capacity and an optimized liquidity at favorable conditions.
 For the funding of our operational business we are using a mix of credit facilities covering the financial needs in our segments and relevant currencies.

-Financing for the Group is provided on a very flexible and diversified basis using a portfolio of various funding instruments, including a syndicated loan, an asset-based lending facility, ABS programs and bilateral loan agreements.
+Financing for the Group is provided on a very flexible and diversified basis using a portfolio of various funding instruments, including a convertible bond issue, a syndicated loan, an asset-based lending facility, ABS programs and bilateral loan agreements.

 Key Group financing aspects

 Klöckner & Co has access to facilities of around €1.6 billion in total.
 Drawings amounted to approximately €0.6 billion as of December 31, 2016, representing only around 36% of the total facility amounts.